How To Use Massage Gun Attachments

 How to Use:

 Move along the entire lower back at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the lower back for 2 minutes.
-For best results, use desired speed with moderate to heavy pressure.
+Slowly move along the lower back for 2 minutes to promote recovery and relaxation.
+For best results, use the desired speed with moderate to heavy pressure.

 Best Suited Attachment: